datagrok/modular-git-hooks/README.md

 - [mcwhittemore/git-hook-modules](/mcwhittemore/git-hook-modules) requires node.js.
 Uses a custom-format configuration file.

 ## To do

+- `githooks` is typically one word.
+Rename this project to `modular-githooks` and update documentation to match.

 - By design, `dispatch` runs all the hooks in the `(hook).d` directory regardless of the exit status of any one.
 Is there a need for a mechanism to allow a hook to discontinue running other hooks of the current type?
 I'd prefer to say "no," as assuming that all hooks are orthogonal allows a future feature where hooks run in parallel.